Can A Tire Be Patched Multiple Times? Other FAQ about Tire Patches

 The answer depends on the puncture size and tire type.

 However, you need to check the manufacturer’s repair policy first before going ahead with the procedure.
-You might find out that some tyre companies prohibit repairs.
+You might find out that some tire companies prohibit repairs.

 How to know you need a tire repair?